nrkno/sofie-nrk-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

 But replacing `ingest-profile-name` with one of `spreadsheet-gateway`, `mos-gateway` or `inews-gateway`, or a comma separated list of more than one.
 For more information, see the [docker documentation on Compose profiles](https://docs.docker.com/compose/how-tos/profiles/).

 Then open a terminal, `cd your-sofie-folder` and `sudo docker-compose up` \(just `docker-compose up` on Windows or MacOS\).
+This will download MongoDB and Sofie components' container images and start them up.
+The installation will be done when your terminal window will be filled with messages coming from `playout-gateway_1` and `core_1`.

-Next, you will need to install a Rundown Gateway.
-Visit [Rundowns & Newsroom Systems](installing-a-gateway/rundown-or-newsroom-system-connection/intro.md) to see which _Rundown Gateway_ is best suited for _your_ production environment.
+Once the installation is done, Sofie should be running on [http://localhost:3000](http://localhost:3000).
+Next, you need to make sure that the Playout Gateway and Ingest Gateway are connected to the default Studio that has been automatically created.
+Open the Sofie User Interface with [Configuration Access level](../features/access-levels#browser-based) by opening [http://localhost:3000/?admin=1](http://localhost:3000/?admin=1) in your Web Browser and navigate to _Settings_&nbsp;🡒 _Studios_&nbsp;🡒 _Default Studio_&nbsp;🡒 _Peripheral Devices_.
+In the _Parent Devices_ section, create a new Device using the **+** button, rename the device to _Playout Gateway_ and select _Playout gateway_ from the _Peripheral Device_ drop down menu.
+Repeat this process for your _Ingest Gateway_ or _Sofie Rundown Editor_.

 :::note
 Starting with Sofie version 1.52.0, `sofietv` container images will run as UID 1000.